ShadAdman/EdgeRt/README.md

 - Whether to allow inference with float16 precision for FP32 models. `allowFp16PrecisionForFp32`
 - The preference for inference speed and accuracy. `SUSTAINED_SPEED` `FAST_SINGLE_ANSWER`

-## Getting Started
+## Quick Sample

-For a fastest setup and a working example, see [KfliteSample](https://github.com/shadmanadman/kflite-sample).
-It demonstrates a full pipeline.
+For a Compose example to run with TFLite checkout here:

+For a Compose example ro tun with LiteRT checkout here:

 ## Installation

 ### Add dependencies

-Include the dependency in your shared `commonMain.dependencies` </br>
+Include the dependency in your shared `commonMain.dependencies`

 ``` gradle
 implementation("io.github.shadmanadman:kflite:1.1.40")
 ```

-#### Configure for iOS
+#### Configure for iOS (Using SPM should remove this necesserity)

 Since KMP doesn’t automatically include CocoaPods dependencies in the consumer's `iosApp`, you need to manually add TensorFlow
-Lite for iOS. </br>
+Lite for iOS.
 Create a `Podfile` inside your `iosApp` with following pods:

 ```